BeTha38/Implementation-of-Finite-Automata-and-Buchi-Automata-in-the-Isabelle-Proof-Assistant/README.md

-For Büchi automata it is shown, that NBAs have the same expressive power as omega regular expressions, however DBAs do not encompass all omega regular languages, shown using the limit languages of DBAs.
+For Büchi automata it is shown, that NBAs have the same expressive power as omega regular expressions and NBAs with multiple initial states (NBA-multi), however DBAs do not encompass all omega regular languages, shown using the limit languages of DBAs.
 For DBAs there is a simple complementation algorithm.

 Furthermore, it is formally proven that the class of omega regular languages is closed under:

 * intersection
 * union
+* complementation
+* relative complementation
 * concatenation of a regular and an omega regular language
 * omega power

+The construction of the complementation automaton follows the thesis "a direct complementation method for büchi automata" by Allred and Ultes-Nitsche.
+It is a level-based algorithm using so-called greedy runs.

 The code and proofs are not optimized nor heavily automated; the focus of the project is correctness and transparency rather than efficiency.